programarivm/hello-world-bundle/README.md

 And... that's it!

+> This bundle is a simplified flavour of [`knpuniversity/lorem-ipsum-bundle`](https://github.com/programarivm/lorem-ipsum-bundle)

 ## Usage

-This bundle provides a single service to receive a radio signal from a planet far away in the galaxy, which you can autowire by using the `HelloWorld` type-hint:
+`programarivm/hello-world-bundle` provides a single service to receive a radio signal from a planet far away in the galaxy, which you can autowire by using the `HelloWorld` type-hint:

 ```php
 // src/Controller/SomeController.php